sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 }
 ```

-Once I have a high-level understanding of this the overall design, the first question I asked to myself was following:
+Once I have a high-level understanding of the design, I ask following question to myself:

 **Why Go took all the trouble for implementing a unique lock-free structure just for holding temporary profiling data?
 Why not write everything to a hashmap periodically?**